What Makes Fraser Island Good for Families

 Book through: Browse Fraser Island Day Tours departing Hervey Bay →

 Tag-along tours involve your family driving your own 4WD (or a rental) in a convoy led by an experienced guide.
-The guide handles navigation and provides real-time radio instructions for sand driving.
-Families with teenagers often find this the most memorable part of the trip — the kids feel like they're actually exploring, not just being carted around.
+The guide handles navigation and provides live radio instructions for sand driving.
+Families with teenagers often find this the most memorable part of the trip, the kids feel like they're exploring, not just being carted around.
 Camping is part of the experience; swags and camp meals are included in the package price.
 The 3-day version adds the Champagne Pools and the eastern beach tracks.

 Book through: Browse 3-Day Fraser Island Tag-Along Tours →